Callers to our legal helpline often ask, ‘Can I make a claim against someone for going back on their word?’

 In order for Clive’s claim to have been successful, he would have had to convince the Judge that:

-- His parents promised to leave him the farm and in return he would work on it during their lifetime.
+- His parents promised to leave him the farm and in return he would work on it during their lifetime; and

 - He relied upon their promise and consequently suffered a detriment as a result of Walt and Gill’s decision to go back on their word.

-The Judge is likely to have been swayed by the fact that Clive ran a trucking business and did not dedicate himself fully to the farm.
-It is therefore arguable that Clive failed to meet the first criterion.
+The Judge in this case is likely to have been swayed by the fact that Clive ran a trucking business and did not dedicate himself fully to the farm.
+It is therefore arguable that Clive failed to meet the first test.

-Claims of this type are particularly fact sensitive so it is important to speak to a specialist lawyer at the outset.
-If you have been let down by a broken promise and want to know if you can make a claim against someone for going back on their word then call our free legal helpline on 0808 139 1599 or email us at firstname.lastname@example.org
+The case demonstrates how important it is to obtain specialist legal advice at the outset from experienced solicitors.
+So, if you are wondering, “Can I make a claim against someone for going back on their word?” or you have been let down by a broken promise then call our free legal helpline on 0808 139 1599 or email us at [email protected]